howtographql/howtographql/content/backend/graphql-ruby/4-authentication.md

 </Instruction>

 Done!
-Now when you post links, they will be attached to your user, so you have to run  `signinUser` beforehand.
+Now when you post links, they will be attached to your user, so you have to run  `SignInUser` beforehand.

 ![](http://i.imgur.com/9ma8r8u.png)